alexanderkiel/hap-spec/README.md

                   "~:product": {"~:href": "~rhttp://..."}}}]}}
 ```

+The `:embedded` map is shaped like the `:links` map with the difference that
+it holds whole representations instead of links.
+The map keys are link relations
+too.
+The values are often vectors but can also be single representations.

 Embedded representations MUST contain a `:self` link.
 So there has to be always
 a resource providing the embedded representation.
 Embedded representations
 MUST NOT be used for simple composite values which are always possible.